He Yi-hang

 He Yi-hang (賀一航 (Hō It-hông, Hè Yīháng); 31 July 1954 – 3 June 2019) was a Taiwanese television host and actor.
 He won two Golden Bell Awards, in 2006 and 2016.

 In 2004, a group of people attacked He with baseball bats, causing severe injuries to his leg, arm and face.
 He was linked to patronage of a brothel in August 2010, and charged with drug possession after a subsequent investigation.
 Shortly thereafter, he posted bail and was released from prison.
 He later reported to the Shilin Administrative Enforcement Agency and was questioned about tax evasion.

-On 3 June 2019, he died of colorectal cancer at Taipei Veterans General Hospital.
+Illness and death

+He was diagnosed with stage III colorectal cancer in 2011, which eventually worsened due to his refusal of chemotherapy after a surgery.
+He died at Taipei Veterans General Hospital on 3 June 2019, aged 64 years old.